kosich/rxjs-proxify/README.md

   </h1>
 </div>

-Access values inside RxJS Observables as if they were directly available on the stream, with good TypeScript support!
+Access values inside RxJS Observables as if they were directly available on the stream!

 ```ts
 stream.pipe(pluck('msg')).subscribe(…);